modulout/ts_login/README.md

 With the TS login plugin, your users can log in or/and register from the front page (not needed to go to wp-admin anymore).
 A simple widget is added, but you can add a class for login and a class for registration on any website element.
 The plugin is working with the latest WordPress version and is fully customizable.
 You can change colors in wp-admin to have your website look-alike feel.

+There are also 3 login/register options: basic (only login or/and register form), the image on top (login or/and register form with image on top), and image on the left side (login or/and register form with image on the left side).
+All 3 options are fully responsive.

+Google reCAPTCHA is also available and you can use it with your site and secret key.
+By default this option is disabled.

 Bootstrap library and Font-Awesome library are included.

 ## Installation